Import Best Practices

 Improvements to Retries and DB Size: Since the number of installed mods and cloud resources cannot be reduced without breaking business requirements, the primary means of speeding up an import is by reducing the number of retries.
 In addition, throughput can be improved by increasing the DB instance size and the concurrent worker lambdas.
 For Enterprise customers, work with the Turbot Administrators to determine proper DB sizes and worker concurrency for your environment.
 For SaaS customers, please work with the Turbot Customer Success team regarding your imports.

-Estimating Resource Counts: The number of resources that Turbot will find is difficult to predict.
+Estimating Resource Counts: The number of resources that Guardrails will discover can be difficult to predict.
 Some cloud accounts are light with few resources.
 Others are very heavy with thousands or tens of thousands of resources.
-Further, mods such as IAM, Compute, Storage and Networking tend to have many more policies and controls than other mods.
 As a result, each account will have some variation in total import time.

-Resolving Prerequisites: Turbot uses a robust retry strategy when evaluating controls and policy values.
-If a dependent control or policy isn't ready, then Turbot will retry at a later time using an exponential backoff strategy.
+Resolving Prerequisites: Guardrails uses a robust retry strategy when evaluating controls and policy values.
+If a dependent control or policy isn't ready, then Guardrails will retry at a later time using an exponential backoff strategy.
 This approach avoids the use of complex locking algorithms and supervision processes.
 In the vase majority of cases, retrying a control or policy value 10 seconds later isn't a problem.

 Requirements